The Science Behind Immediate Dental Care: What to Do in an Emergency

 Cracked, Chipped, or Fractured Teeth

-2. Apply a cold compress to reduce swelling.
+2. Apply a cold compress externally to reduce swelling.

-3. Take over-the-counter pain medication if needed.
+3. Take over-the-counter pain medication as needed.

 Severe Toothache or Abscess